Dayana-N/portfolio-project-2-word-type/README.md

 - Learned how to create the typewritter text effect with the help of my mentor Ronan McClelland
 - Improved my knowledge on arrow functions, for each, map, filter, setInterval and more from [Traversy Media's JavaScript course](https://www.traversymedia.com/modern-javascript-2-0) and [Harvard's Cs50 Course](https://www.youtube.com/playlist?list=PLhQjrBD2T380xvFSUmToMMzERZ3qB5Ueu)
 ### Acknowledgements
+- A huge Thank You to my mentor Ronan McClelland for all the brilliant advice and resources.
+- The Slack Community for their support and feedback.
+- Traversy Media for the brilliant courses.
 ### Comments
+I had a great time creating this project and I am looking forward to the next one.